OmegaAOL/cerulean/README.md

 # Cerulean

 **Cerulean has been put on hold while I help develop amykaname/skype-discord-client.
-It will resume afterwards."
+It will resume afterwards, with Cerulean's SkyBridge built into the
+Skype Discord Client and the legacy Cerulean frontend sticking around for Windows 98.**

 Check out the new website! https://ceruleanweb.neocities.org/